Some posts contain compensated links. Please read this disclaimer for more info.

 Another popular spot is the White Fortress above the old town.
 It takes about 30 minutes to reach it from the Sebilj monument, but it’s an exhausting hike.
 Yes, I dare call it a hike since you’re only going uphill, and you really feel the burn in your calves.
 But the view from the top makes it all worth it.

 And if that’s too much for you, head to the Yellow Bastion instead.
 This promontory point is only 10 minutes away from the Sebilj monument, and it’s super easy to reach.
 There’s also a cafe on-site, so you can sit down for a drink while you’re taking in the views.

 If you’re willing to go a little outside the city center, you can experience even more beautiful views.
 Gönül Kahvesi cafe is the perfect spot for a cup of coffee and a delicious cupcake, with an exquisite view of Sarajevo.
 And very close to it is Park Prinčeva – a classy restaurant that offers the same astonishing views, making it the perfect place for a romantic dinner date.

 If you’re not afraid of heights, you should definitely ride the Trebević cable car.
 It’s fun, and you’ll get to experience incredible views of the city.
 Plus, if you ride the cable car, you can actually visit the Trebević mountain.

-The cable car is a symbol of the city; it was originally opened in 1959, but it was entirely destroyed during the siege.
+The cable car symbolizes the city; it was initially opened in 1959, but it was destroyed during the siege.
 It was reconstructed in the last few years, and it finally opened to the public in 2018.